1

 How much do client services analyst jobs pay per hour?

-As of Jun 17, 2026, the average hourly pay for client services analyst in the United States is $29.69, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for client services analyst in the United States is $29.69, according to ZipRecruiter salary data.
 Most workers in this role earn between $20.91 and $35.58 per hour, depending on experience, location, and employer.

-What does a client service analyst do?
+What does a client services analyst do?

-What are the key skills and qualifications needed to thrive as a Client Services Analyst, and why are they important?
+What are the key skills and qualifications needed to thrive as a client services analyst, and why are they important?

 To thrive as a Client Services Analyst, you typically need strong analytical abilities, problem-solving skills, and a bachelor’s degree in business, finance, or a related field.
 Familiarity with customer relationship management (CRM) software, data analysis tools, and Microsoft Excel is often required.
 Exceptional communication, active listening, and time management skills help you build rapport and efficiently address client needs.
 These competencies ensure effective client support, accurate issue resolution, and long-term client satisfaction vital to organizational success.